 Dr. Kameneva was/is a PI and Co-PI of many federal and private foundation grants.
 She serves on the Editorial Boards of the ASAIO Journal since 1996 and Journal of Biorheology.
 She is Elected Council Member of the International Society for Biorheology.
 Dr. Kameneva is an elected Fellow of the American Institute for Medical and Biological Engineering since 2002.
-She is an invited speaker at many national and international conferences and symposia.
+She is an invited speaker for many national and international conferences and symposia.

 Visit the Kameneva Lab website here.

-Data on Dr. Kameneva’s publications follows:
+Data on Dr. Kameneva’s publications follow, cited by View All: